qe2qi/Ferns-Linux/README.md

 ## About

 Fern's is a modified Roblox client focused on safe, unbannable condos that run 24/7, using seperate servers than roblox.
-THe best alternative if you want always active roblox condos.
+The best alternative if you want always active roblox condos.
 This repository is for users who want to run the windows client on Linux desktops and development containers.

 This repository contains:
-- Source code and build scripts (where applicable)
+- Where to download ferns and how to use it
-- Linux-compatible binaries (when provided in Releases)
+- Answers to any safety concerns when it comes to ferns and data collection
-- Configuration templates and documentation
+- Supported plaforms that will run the ferns client (W.I.P)

 ---